gibrangul/artsy/README.md

 State management can be divided into 2 parts:

 1. **Action Creators**\
    Send data queried by the application to the store.
-E.g fetching the Artist from the API or the history from the local storage and sending it of to the store. (`actions` in the src directory)
+E.g fetching the Artist from the API or the history from the local storage and sending it off to the store. (`actions` in the src directory)
 2. **Reducers**\
    Pure functions that update the store based on the data received from the action creators. (`reducers` in the src directory)